Healthy versus unhealthy relationships

 - YWCA of the U.S.A.

+Each and every person deserves to feel safe, valued, and cared about.
 Perhaps the main thing to do is to trust your instincts and the people close to you whose opinions you trust and value.
-Each and every one of us deserves to feel safe, valued, and cared for.
 Keep in mind that one of the strongest signs of a healthy relationship is that both people involved feel good about themselves.
-Also, by treating yourself with self-respect and believing in your right to be treated well, you are taking important steps towards developing equitable, mutually fulfilling ties in the future.Alice!
+Also, by treating yourself with respect and believing in your right to be treated well, you are taking critical steps towards developing equitable, mutually fulfilling ties in the future.